zhang-zengjie/SySCoRe-software/README.md

 #### MATLAB toolboxes

-Install MATLAB toolboxes ***Statistics and Machine Learning Toolbox*** and ***Deep Learning Toolbox***.
+Install MATLAB toolboxes ***Control System Toolbox***, ***Statistics and Machine Learning Toolbox*** and ***Deep Learning Toolbox***.
 This can be done by running the installation package of MATLAB and select the corresponding terms in the installation options.
 You can also install them in the MATLAB Window.

 #### tbxmanager